Esmail-ibraheem/nanograd/README.md

 run this command `python nanograd_API.py`

 > [!IMPORTANT]
-> you can't run any of this anless you do downloaded the checkpoints before, for the litgpt you can download their models(Checkpoints) after you installed the library run this `nanograd download checkpoints`, for the ollama models also the same, for the stable diffusion download them from huggingface.
+> you can't run any of this unless you do downloaded the checkpoints before, for the litgpt you can download their models(Checkpoints) after you installed the library run this `nanograd download checkpoints`, for the ollama models also the same, for the stable diffusion download them from huggingface.

 ---